As Tesla shares fall, Amazon takes over as most shorted U.S. stock

 "While there was some short covering the week after the tweet, there has still not been any significant net Tesla short covering on the Street," said Ihor Dusaniwsky, head of research at S3 in New York.

-"Any traders who have closed down their positions to realise some profits have been replaced by new ones looking for continued price weakness," he said.
+"Any traders who have closed down their positions to realize some profits have been replaced by new ones looking for continued price weakness," he said.

 Tesla shares whipsawed this month after Chief Executive Elon Musk on Aug.
 7 tweeted he planned to take the company private, only to abandon the idea by Aug.
 24.